-Number 17 North Street is likely to be one of, if not the, oldest surviving brick building in Bridgwater.
+Number 17 North Street, the Blew or Blue Anchor, is likely to be one of, if not the, oldest surviving brick building in Bridgwater.
 It’s distinctive brown bricks seem contemporary with those of the South Gate Almshouses, which were built 1683-5, the remains of which can be seen in Old Taunton Road.

 It is a characterful and pretty little cottage, sadly somewhat overwhelmed by the main road it sits on.
 It is a listed building, the listing notes suggesting the façade at least is late seventeenth or early eighteenth century.
 It notes a missing door way evident on the large blank part of the wall on the ground floor: this presumably relates to the property’s time as an Inn.

 It is not yet possible to trace the house in the town’s medieval records: properties mentioned in North Street are devoid of much context, making it almost impossible to determine where they were.
 It is possible this is a property described as a Burgage with Curtilagio and a Rekka, which had a two foot wide passage passing through the burgage to the garden, although more work is needed to confirm this.

 Number 17 first comes to light in on 4 March 1697.
 The property was owned by John Rogers, an ironmonger.
 He had inherited the property from his parents, John Rogers and Temperance Rogers.
 The house is identified as being popularly called the ‘Blew Anchor’, indicating that it was an alehouse or inn.
 It had two gardens associated with it, one immediately behind the building, described in size as one burgage (a vague measurement, a rough indication of width), then a second garden, half a burgage in size, which was behind the garden of neighbouring property on the south side, and just abutted the garden directly behind the Blue Anchor.